There is a common mistake that I hear from patients on a regular basis.

 These are fixed porcelain bridges that I made for the whole upper jaw.
 These patients lost all of their upper teeth:

 The cost of dental implants and a fixed bridge is more than an overdenture.
-A significant amount of gold is needed to make your implant bridge.
+A significant amount of gold is needed to make your implant bridge if metal is used.
 Gold is about $1900 an ounce (in 2011) and it takes a several ounces to make a full upper or full lower bridge with 12 teeth.
 Of course, the fewer the teeth, the less the cost will be.

 This is a picture of a patient of mine without his overdenture in place.
 The implants are connected to a bar that the removable teeth snap onto.